contractautomataproject/ContractAutomataLib/README.md

 of principals, with the only restriction being the case in which two principals are ready on their corresponding request/offer action: in this case only their synchronization (called match) will be available.
-The FMCA in Figure [fig:fmcatatwork] is a composition of three principals.\
+The FMCA in top figure is a composition of three principals.\

-[fig:featuremodel]

 **Generation of Partial Order of Products** An FMCA consists of a behavioural description of a service (i.e. the automaton) together with